 As nice as it would be, you do not take home your gross wages.
 Payroll taxes and other deductions are taken from the gross pay, reducing your take-home pay.
 These taxes and deductions will be itemized so you can see the amounts taken from your gross pay.
 Let us take a look at the most common taxes and deductions.

 - What is OASDI on a paystub?
 OASDI is an acronym for Old Age, Survivors, and Disability Insurance.
-It is also called FICA (Federal Insurance Contributions Act) tax.
+It is also called FICA tax (Federal Insurance Contributions Act).
 In terms that everyone can understand, Social Security Tax.

 - What is GTL on a paystub?
 GTL stands for Group Term Life.
 This is a life insurance policy provided by your employer.
 Not all employers offer this, and you can typically opt-out if you don’t want it.
 This benefit is frequently offered at no cost to the employee, but options to purchase additional coverage for spouses and children are available.

 - What is FIT on my paystub?
 Federal Income Tax, or FIT, will be on everyone’s paystub.
 FIT tax is calculated based on the amount earned, marital status, federal withholding allowance, and any other withholding amount specified by the employee.
 This tax rate is different for everyone and is based on annual income.